ToonVanEyck/OpenFlap/docs/controller.md

 ![OpenFlap Controller Render](../hardware/controller/controller-3D_blender_top.png)

-The controller must be powered from a 12V power supply using the barrel jack connector.
+The controller must be powered from a 12V power supply using the XT-30 connector.
 A USB port is provided for programming and debugging.

 ## Additional Resources